Label nodes and debugging cursor's position

 Conclusion

-This was kind of a placeholder post, but it was a good excuse for introducing a new node type and I think it’s useful to get feedback on the cursor’s position for debugging purpose.
+This was kind of a placeholder post, but it served as a good opportunity to introduce a new node type and I think it’s useful to get feedback on the cursor’s position for debugging purpose.

 In the next post, as soon as I have the design prototype of the first game scene ready, I’ll create a sprite node for displaying the scene’s background.